The White House recognized The Paradigm Challenge student STEM contest in 2016

 The Paradigm Challenge invites students aged 4 to 18 around the world to use kindness, creativity, and collaboration to help address real-life problems.
 The top 100 entries win up to $100,000 and the first place winners in each age division (4-8, 9-13, 14-18) win a 4-day/ 3-night trip to Los Angeles to attend The Paradigm Challenge Prize Ceremony.
 Teachers associated with the top 100 entries win grants up to $5,000.
 The annual deadline is May 1.

-The Paradigm Challenge is an annual global competition created by Project Paradigm in collaboration with the American Red Cross and a wide coalition of partners.
+The Paradigm Challenge is an international competition open to students in the United States and around the world that was created by Project Paradigm in collaboration with the American Red Cross and a wide coalition of partners.
 Project Paradigm is a national private foundation headquartered in Los Angeles.

 The Paradigm Challenge presents multiple high quality project based learning opportunities for students pre-K through 12.
 Past Challenge winners lead video lessons that help build student problem-solving skills, emotional intelligence, and character.
 These videos, together with print lessons and supporting materials, provide students with step-by-step guidance on how to solve problems and innovate kindness.